Profile

 • Slip and fall on a platform of the LACMTA.
 Pl. contends that there was vomit on the platform that she slipped on after exiting the train.

-• This was a wrongful death case where decedent ran his motorcycle into a concrete slab located at the intersection of Atlantic Blvd. and Bandini Ave.
+• This was a wrongful death case where defendant ran his motorcycle into a concrete slab located at the intersection of Atlantic Blvd. and Bandini Ave.
 The work being performed was an expansion of the 710 freeway.
-Decedent was 32 years old at the time of the accident.
+Defendant was 32 years old at the time of the accident.
 He was married for 10 years, had three natural children and three step children that he was in the process of adopting.
-His economic damages were $1.8 and 2.0 million.
-The defense claimed that decedent caused the accident by speeding, not having a M/C license, driving over the construction work zone numerous times prior to the accident while on his way to work, having a BAC of .033, and not having good eyesight in that the dangerous condition was open and obvious.
-Opening demand $5.0Million.
-Opening offer $250,000.
-The case settled for $1.6 million.
+The defense claimed that defendant caused the accident by speeding, not having a M/C license, driving over the construction work zone numerous times prior to the accident while on his way to work, having a BAC of .033, and not having good eyesight in that the dangerous condition was open and obvious.

 • Plaintiff was injured twice while backing out of his driveway.
 Plaintiff alleged that a wall built by his neighbor prevented him from seeing down the sidewalk, and when a pedestrian banged on his car while backing out of the driveway, he jerked his head and subsequently injured his back and neck.
 He had fourteen epidurals and both a fusion and disc replacement were recommended.
 His medical bills were over six figures.
 Plaintiff had two cases: one against his neighbor and one against the City for failing to get the wall taken down after it had been brought to their attention with prior emails.
 Both cases settled.